-Dr Victoria Allgar is Reader in Medial Statistics at Hull York Medical School / Department of Health Sciences, University of York.
+Professor Victoria Allgar is Reader in Medical Statistics at Hull York Medical School / Department of Health Sciences, University of York.

 Victoria has a joint appointment between Hull York Medical School and the Department of Health Sciences, University of York.
 Her work involves bringing together the knowledge of a range of experts from different specialisations to help identify and answer key research questions through the design and conduct new studies.
 Victoria provides statistical and project oversight of these studies.